 In February, several of the top virtualization vendor companies released their fourth quarter results and guidance.
 From this release, we should be able to get an understanding of how the companies are performing.
 VMware, Citrix, and Red Hat are the companies for whichI have some data to share.
 The source of the revenue reports is Cleveland Research Company, and the sources of the individual company reports are CRC and FactSet Estimates.

-Since publishing VMware vSphere and Virtual Infrastructure Security: Securing the Virtual Environment, I have continued to consider aspects of Digital Forensics and how current methodologies would be impacted by the cloud.
+Since coming out with VMware vSphere and Virtual Infrastructure Security: Securing the Virtual Environment, I have continued to consider aspects of Digital Forensics and how current methodologies would be impacted by the cloud.
 My use case for this is 40,000 VMs with 512 Servers and roughly 1000 tenants.
-What I would consider a medium size fully functioning cloud built upon virtualization technology where the environment is agile through the use of storage and VM vMotion or Live Migrations.
+What I would consider a medium size fully functioning cloud built upon virtualization technology where the environment is agile.
 The cloud would furthermore contain roughly 64TBs of disk across multiple storage technologies and 48TBs of memory.
-Now if you do not believe environment like this exist today, this was the size of the datacenter servicing VMworld 2009, This monster was on display just as you came down the escalators from the main entrance into the keynote sessions.
+Now if you do not think this exists today, you were not at VMworld 2009, where such a monster was the datacenter for the entire show and existed just as you came down the escalators to the keynote session.